Andrew Wiederhorn

 Andrew A. Wiederhorn (born February 10, 1966) is an American businessman from Portland, Oregon.
-He is the CEO and President of FAT Brands Inc., a restaurant franchising company that owns 17 restaurant brands and franchises over 2,300 units worldwide.
-Prior to FAT Brands, he founded Wilshire Financial Services Group and served as its CEO, with a then net worth of $140 million.
+He is the chairman and founder of FAT Brands Inc., a restaurant franchising company that owns 17 restaurant brands, and franchises over 2,300 units worldwide.
+Previously, he was CEO and president of FAT Brands from 2017 to 2023.

+Prior to FAT Brands, he was founder, chairman, and CEO of Fog Cutter Capital Group Inc., Wilshire Financial Services Group Inc., and Wilshire Credit Corporation, with a then net worth of $140 million.